RabbitStewDio/Steropes.UI/README.md

   behaves badly when the UI should look the same regardless of the underlying resolution (for instance in full-screen display modes).

 * Add tree and table widgets for data centric UIs.
 Hardcore strategy games would benefit from that.

+* Add a DesktopPane/ChildWindow API so that it becomes easier to provide resizable floating window widgets.

+* Its funny, but we have no horizontal scroll bar and thus no ability to scroll content horizontally.
+That should change.

 * Add a rich-text widget that is suitable for dispaying help texts.